 Red blood cells pick up oxygen in the lungs and carry it to the rest of the body.
 These cells also bring carbon dioxide back to the lungs.
 Having too few red blood cells is called anemia.
-It can cause people to appear pale and feel tired and weak.
+People with anemia can appear pale and feel tired and weak.
 Severe anemia can cause shortness of breath.

-White blood cells (also known as leukocytes) are important in defending the body against infection.
+White blood cells (also known as leukocytes) are important in defending you against infection.
 The 2 major types of white blood cells are lymphocytes and granulocytes.

-Lymphocytes are immune cells that are found in the bone marrow, the blood, and in lymph nodes.
-They make the antibodies that help the body fight germs.
-They can also directly kill invading germs by producing toxic substances that damage the cells.
+Lymphocytes are immune cells in the bone marrow, the blood, and in lymph nodes.
+Some kinds of lymphocytes make the antibodies that help your body fight germs.
+Other kinds directly kill invading germs by producing toxic substances that damage the cells.

 Granulocytes are a group of white blood cells that destroy bacteria.
 They are called granulocytes because they contain granules that can be seen under the microscope.
 These granules are made up of enzymes and other substances which can destroy germs that cause infections.

 Monocytes are related to the granulocyte family.
-They also help protect the body against bacteria.
+They also help protect you against bacteria.
 The early cells in the bone marrow that turn into monocytes are called monoblasts.
-When monocytes leave the bloodstream and go into tissue, they become macrophages.
+When monocytes leave your bloodstream and go into tissue, they become macrophages.
 Macrophages can destroy germs by surrounding and digesting them.
-They are also important in helping lymphocytes to recognize germs and begin producing antibodies to fight them.
+They are also important in helping lymphocytes recognize germs and begin producing antibodies to fight them.

 Platelets are thought of as a type of blood cell, but they are actually small pieces of a cell.
 They start as a large cell in the bone marrow cell called the megakaryocyte.
-Pieces of this cell break off and enter the bloodstream as platelets.
-Platelets are needed for your blood to clot.
-They plug up damaged areas of blood vessels caused by cuts or bruises.
-A shortage of platelets, called thrombocytopenia, can result in excessive bleeding and bruising.
+Pieces of this cell break off and enter your bloodstream as platelets, which you need for your blood to clot.
+Platelets plug up damaged areas of blood vessels caused by cuts or bruises.
+If you have a shortage of platelets, called thrombocytopenia,you can bleed and bruise a lot.

 Chronic myelomonocytic leukemia

-In CMML, patients have an elevated number of monocytes in the blood, with a monocyte count of at least 1,000 (per mm3).
-Often, the monocyte count is much higher, causing the total white blood cell count to become very high as well.
+CMML patients have a high number of monocytes in their blood (at least 1,000 per mm3).
+Often, the monocyte count is much higher, causing their total white blood cell count to become very high as well.
 Usually there are abnormal cells in the bone marrow, but the amount of blasts (very early/immature cells) is below 20%.
 Many patients have enlarged spleens (an organ that lies just below the left rib cage).
-About 15% to 30% of patients go on to develop acute myeloid leukemia.
+About 15% to 30% of CMML patients go on to develop acute myeloid leukemia.

-Because CMML patients have abnormal looking (dysplastic) cells in their bone marrow, for a long time CMML was considered to be a type of myelodysplastic syndrome.
-Still, it didn't fit in well with other diseases in that category.
-That is because the major problem in myelodysplastic syndrome is having too few blood cells.
+Because CMML patients have abnormal-looking (dysplastic) cells in their bone marrow, for a long time CMML was considered to be a type of myelodysplastic syndrome.
+Still, it didn't fit in well with other diseases in that category because the major characteristic of myelodysplastic syndromes is having too few blood cells.